delvendahl/SCN2A_simulations_HMG/README.md

-## SCN2A_simulation

-## NEURON model of SCN2A mutations

 # Pyramidal neuron model for studying ***SCN2A*** mutations

 This repository contains NEURON and Python files to simulate the effect of different *SCN2A* mutations in a reconstructed mouse cortical L5 pyramidal neuron.
+This model was used to study the effect of mutations on the firing rate of the pyramidal neuron in Asadollahi, Delvendahl et al. (2022).
+The model was constructed using the [NEURON](https://neuron.yale.edu/) modeling language and is based on the implementation by
-The model is based on the implementation by [Ben-Shalom et al. 2017](http://dx.doi.org/10.1016/j.biopsych.2017.01.009) of the model that accompanied the paper "State and location dependence of action potential metabolic
+[Ben-Shalom et al. 2017](http://dx.doi.org/10.1016/j.biopsych.2017.01.009) of the model that accompanied the paper "State and location dependence of action potential metabolic